-This article is only intended as a limited discussion of some of the similarities and the differences between the Jehovah's Witnesses (JW) and the Continuing Church of God (COG).
+This article is only intended as a limited discussion of some of the similarities and the differences between the Jehovah's Witnesses (JW) and the Continuing Church of God (CCOG).

 The doctrinal differences between the two groups are many.
 Too many to list in a limited article.
-Perhaps the main ones are history; that the Jehovah's Witnesses are unitarian and the COG is binitarian; that the Jehovah's Witnesses believe that the law was done away ("nailed to cross"), but the COG does not (please see the article Were the Ten Commandments Nailed to the Cross?); and what each group considers to be the work of God today.
+Perhaps the main ones are history, that the Jehovah's Witnesses are unitarian and the CCOG is binitarian, and that the Jehovah's Witnesses believe that the law was done away ("nailed to cross"), while the CCOG does not (please see the article Were the Ten Commandments Nailed to the Cross?); and what each group considers to be the work of God today.

 This article will also discuss dealing with visits from Jehovah's Witnesses.